JanetRossini/coaster/journal.md

 They do not understand `seq`, though JR vectors do.

 The "correct" thing is `to_tuple`, which we could implement in our v_mathutils.
-Added a couple of tests of
+Added a couple of tests of vectors, numpy, array, etc.